-Being outdoors on a glorious spring day is one thing, but being outdoors next to the water is a whole other level of bliss, especially when you’re tired, cranky and in desperate need of an activity for the kids.
+Being outdoors on a glorious sunny day is one thing, but being outdoors next to the water is a whole other level of bliss, especially when you’re tired, cranky and in desperate need of an activity for the kids.
 Fear not, we’ve got an extensive list of the best Sydney playgrounds by the water to fill up your bliss tank and keep the kids active and out of your hair.
 Some of these spots even have coffee nearby – you’re welcome!

 Pirrama Park – Pirrama Park is just a stone’s throw away from harbourside waters in Pyrmont.
 The un-fenced playground has spectacular views, water play, swings, sand play, ropes, and a roundabout.
 Call Me Harris Cafe is right next to the playground for that essential coffee.

 Barangaroo Reserve – Nestled between Millers Point and Barangaroo Reserve (at the end of Merriman St) you'll find the tiny but oh-so-beautiful Clyne Reserve.
 While the playground is a little on the small side, it's location overlooking Sydney Harbour (see main image) is absolutely stunning and the perfect spot to enjoy a picnic while the kids play.
 BBQ facilities, tables, and shade are offered, and while you're in the area you may as well go for a wander around Barangaroo Reserve.

 Bondi Beach Playground – Iconic Bondi Beach also has an iconic beachside playground with sand play, swings, slides, plenty of shade and million-dollar views.